lruslan/ansible-eos/docs/overview.rst

 ==========
 Above, we discussed how Ansible is typically used to control a node.
-These principles remain true for Arista EOS nodes, however, there are some nuances that are important to understand.
+These principles remain true for Arista EOS nodes, however, there are some nuances that are important to understand when using the Ansible EOS role.
 Next, we will discuss the two main methods used to control an Arista EOS node using Ansible.

 .. image:: _img/ansible-deploy.jpg